 Exceptions to the GPA and psychology-related course requirements are considered on a case-by-case basis.
-Applicants not meeting the Bible course requirement can take Bible courses during the program if granted admission.

 The application process for the CMHC-MD program has four phases: Initial Application Phase (IAP), Interview phase (IP), Preliminary Acceptance Phase (PAP), and Candidacy Phase (CP).